Why I Use Terragrunt Over Terraform/OpenTofu in 2025

 With Terragrunt Stacks, we can factorize that too!

-Next, we define the pattern (app + database) once in a stack file:
+Next, we define the pattern (app + database) once in a stack file in the infrastructure-live repository:

 prod and dev are exactly identical.
 That’s right!
 Because our units search for the env.hcl file in parent directories, we don’t even have to specify the environment.